SCanakis/Dnd-Inventory-Manager/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feat/amazing-feature`)
 5. Open a Pull Request

+**Development Standards**: Clean code principles, comprehensive testing, and documented APIs

+---

+## 📖 D&D Content Attribution

+This application uses game content from the D&D 5th Edition System Reference Document (SRD), which is available under the Open Game License (OGL).
+The SRD content includes character races, classes, spells, monsters, and equipment that form the mechanical foundation of this application.

+**System Reference Document (SRD)**
+- Character classes, races, and backgrounds
+- Equipment, weapons, and armor statistics
+- Game mechanics and rules references

+This product is compliant with the Open Game License (OGL) and contains Open Game Content, as defined in the Open Game License version 1.0a Section 1(d).
+No material which is Product Identity under the OGL is reproduced herein.

+**Dungeons & Dragons** and **D&D** are trademarks of Wizards of the Coast LLC, which does not license or endorse this product.

 ---